nzbin/magnify/README.md

   > Init modal size will expand with image size.

 - **modalWidth** `320`
   > Set init modal width.
+The option is only available when you set `fixedModalSize` true.

 - **modalHeight** `320`
   > Set init modal height.
+The option is only available when you set `fixedModalSize` true

 - **gapThreshold** `0.02`
   > There will have a gap if modal too big to beyond the browser.